Solutions · Industry

 Where does generative AI actually land first in logistics?

-Logistics operators do not need generative AI in the routing engine — they need it in the exception lane, where every shipment with a damaged document, mismatched HS code, or unhappy consignee costs more than the freight itself.
-In practice, the first deployments cluster around structured extraction, customer-care deflection, document intelligence, agentic workflows — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+Logistics operators do not need generative AI in the routing engine.
+They need it in the exception lane, where a damaged document, mismatched HS code, or unhappy consignee costs more than the freight itself.
+In practice, the first deployments cluster around structured extraction, customer-care deflection, document intelligence, agentic workflows: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design logistics engagements around?

 Regulators-of-note for logistics engagements typically include ACCC, Customs / border-agency rules, industry-association codes.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in logistics?

-We do not deploy agents that take action on physical-fulfilment systems autonomously; agentic workflows generate proposed actions for human dispatchers to approve.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.
+We do not deploy agents that act on physical-fulfilment systems autonomously.
+Agentic workflows propose actions for human dispatchers to approve.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.

 Who is the typical buyer for logistics engagements?